 The Tokyo War Crimes Trials were held between May 1946 to November 1948.
 The Philippine Prosecution Team presented and proved before the IMTFE at least sixteen (16) incidents of indignities, torture and barbarities committed against the Filipino and Foreign Prisoners of Wars (POWs) and civilians.

-In fact, of the 16 incidents, only the Bataan Death March appeared in history textbooks.
+Of these 16 incidents, only the Bataan Death March appeared in history textbooks.
 All the others remained unknown.
 Because the evidence against the accused were overwhelmingly strong, the Iligan Death March, along with others, were only summarily presented and proven during Tokyo War Crimes Trials.

 Guests of the Emperor